django-helpdesk/django-helpdesk/CONTRIBUTING.rst

-Please fork the project on GitHub, make your changes, and submit a pull request back into the appropriate branch of the django-helpdesk repository.
+Please fork the project on GitHub, make your changes, and submit a pull request back into the appropriate branch of the `django-helpdesk` repository.

 Short story:

-* pull requests for `master` are for bugfixes to current release
-* pull requests for `develop` are for major features in future release
+* pull requests for `master` are for the next major release
+* pull requests for a current release should go to appropriate release branch (for example, bugfixes for 0.2 should go to the `0.2.x` branch.)

 Longer story:

 In general, our git branching scheme looks like the following.

-* `master` always points to the latest major release, plus bugfixes
-* `develop` always points to development for the next major release
+* `master` always points to development for the next major release, major new features should go here
-* major releases are found in their own branches:
+* current and past major releases are found in their own branches:

   * `0.2.x` is the branch for the 0.2 release and any bugfix releases
   * `0.1` is the branch for the legacy code; it is no longer supported

-If you are submitting a patch for a 0.2 release, apply your pull request to the `master` branch.
-Once patches are tested and gathered into a new bugfix release, it will be merged into the `0.2.x` branch by a maintainer.

-If you are helping develop the next release, apply your pull requests to the `develop` branch instead.

 We reserve the right to decline a pull request if it is not for the appropriate branch.
-For example, major new features shouldn't be applied to the `master` branch, and will be rejected.

 Wherever possible please break git commits up into small chunks that are specific to a single bit of functionality.
 For example, a commit should *not*